Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- He ranks 23rd in batting average, 50th in on base percentage, and 13th in slugging among the qualified batters in MLB play.
+- Among the qualifying batters in MLB play, he ranks 23rd in batting average, 49th in on-base percentage, and 13th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.